rebahama/bimmer-reviewer/TESTING.md

 ## Access enviorment variables

-* To access the enviorment variables from Heroku to this project add the following lines:
+* To access the enviorment variables from Heroku to this project add the following lines in the settings.py:

   * SECRET_KEY = os.environ.get('SECRET_KEY')